Smattr/rumur/doc/introduction.rst

 An Introduction to Rumur
 ========================
-Rumur is a tool for formal verification.
+Rumur is a tool for formal verification of complex systems.
+It falls into a family known as "model checkers."
+This document gives a brief introduction to formal verification and model checking, aimed at helping Rumur users understand at a high level how the tool works.

 Formal Verification
 -------------------